Warren-Blackwood Regional Water Supply Scheme

 - New tanks and pipework at the Thomas Road bore site, Lindsay Road, Brockman Road, and the Manjimup Dam bypass site.

-- This work is expected to begin in late 2025 and will occur within existing Water Corporation sites.
+- This work is expected to be delivered in the coming years and will occur within existing Water Corporation sites.

 Bypassing Millstream and Manjimup Dams - In the coming years we will bypass these dams, allowing treated water from the Yarragadee aquifer to be supplied directly to customers.

-Millstream and Manjimup Dams will remain as contingency sources in the short to medium term, providing additional security as we implement these upgrades.
+Millstream and Manjimup Dams will remain as contingency sources in the short to medium term, providing additional security.
+Tanjannerup Creek Dam is expected to be retained as part of the scheme.

 What work has been completed?

-- Yarragadee aquifer pumping test - In late 2023 we completed an 8-day pumping test on the Yarragadee aquifer from the existing bore in Nannup.
+• Groundwater license – We applied to the Department of Water and Environmental Regulation to increase our groundwater licence, and approval was granted in early 2026.
+The new licence allows up to 1.9 gigalitres per year.
+More information is available in the FAQs.• Yarragadee aquifer pumping test and Hydrogeological assessment - In late 2023 we completed an 8-day pumping test on the Yarragadee aquifer from the existing bore in Nannup.
 The purpose of this activity was to help assess the hydrogeological impacts that increased groundwater abstraction may have on the Yarragadee aquifer and the surrounding environment.
-The results of this test indicated that the Yarragadee aquifer can support increased groundwater abstraction to support the scheme without negatively impacting groundwater-dependent ecosystems, including the Blackwood River.
-These findings have been submitted to the Department of Water and Environmental Regulation (DWER) for assessment and validation.
+The results of this test supported a comprehensive hydrogeological assessment that indicated that the Yarragadee aquifer can support increased groundwater abstraction to support the scheme without negatively impacting groundwater-dependent ecosystems, including the Blackwood River.
+These findings were assessed by the Department of Water and Environmental Regulation (DWER) to support their licence decision.

 The South West’s water supply has traditionally relied on dams.
 However, declining rainfall and reduced inflows over the past two decades have significantly affected surface water availability.